-A Registration Authority (RA) will revoke a Certificate within 24 hours after confirming one or more of the following occurred:
+KPN, the Issuing CA, or the Issuing CA's Registration Authority (RA) will revoke a Certificate within 24 hours after confirming one or more of the following occurred:

-- 1. The Subscriber requests in writing that the RA revoke the Certificate; - 2.
-The Subscriber notifies the RA that the original Certificate request was not authorized and does not retroactively grant authorization; - 3.
-The RA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; or - 4.
-The RA obtains evidence that the validation of domain authorization or control for any FDQN or IP address in the Certificate should not be relied upon.
+- 1. The Subscriber requests in writing that the Certificate be revoked;; - 2.
+The Subscriber notifies KPN or the Issuing CA that the original Certificate request was not authorized and does not retroactively grant authorization; - 3.
+KPN or the Issuing CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; or - 4.
+KPN or the Issuing CA obtains evidence that the validation of domain authorization or control for any FDQN or IP address in the Certificate should not be relied upon.

-The RA may revoke a certificate within 24 hours and will revoke a Certificate within 5 days after confirming that one or more of the following occurred:
+KPN or the Issuing CA may revoke a certificate within 24 hours and will revoke a Certificate within 5 days after confirming that one or more of the following occurred:

 - 1. The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6 of the CA/B forum baseline requirements or any section of the Mozilla Root Store policy; - 2.
-The RA obtains evidence that the Certificate was misused and/or used outside the intended purpose as indicated by the relevant agreement; - 3.
-The Subscriber or the cross-certified CA breached a material obligation under the CP, this CPS, or the relevant agreement;

-- 4. The RA confirms any circumstance indicating that use of a FQDN, IP address, or email address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name registrant and the Applicant has terminated, or the Domain Name registrant has failed to renew the Domain Name); - 5.
-For code signing, the Application Software Supplier requests revocation and the RA does not intend to pursue an alternative course of action; - 6.
-For code signing, the certificate is being used to sign Suspect Code; - 7.
-The RA confirms that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate FQDN; - 8.
-The RA confirms a material change in the information contained in the Certificate; - 9.
-KPN confirms that the Certificate was not issued in accordance with the CA/B forum requirements or relevant browser policy; - 10.
-The RA determines or confirms that any of the information appearing in the Certificate is inaccurate; - The RAs right to issue Certificates under the CA/B forum requirements expires or is revoked or terminated, unless KPN has made arrangements to continue maintaining the CRL/OCSP Repository; - 12.
-Revocation is required by the DigiCert CP and/or this CPS; or - 13.
-The RA confirms a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key, or if there is clear evidence that the specific method used to generate the Private Key was flawed.
+KPN or the Issuing CA obtains evidence that the Certificate was misused and/or used outside the intended purpose as indicated by the relevant agreement; - 3.
+The Subscriber or the cross-certified CA breached a material obligation under the CP, this CPS, or the relevant agreement; - 4.
+KPN or the Issuing CA confirms any circumstance indicating that use of a FQDN, IP address, or email address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name registrant and the Applicant has terminated, or the Domain Name registrant has failed to renew the Domain Name); - 5.
+For code signing, the Application Software Supplier requests revocation and KPN or the Issuing CA does not intend to pursue an alternative course of action; - KPN or the Issuing CA confirms that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate FQDN; - 7.
+KPN or the Issuing CA confirms a material change in the information contained in the Certificate; - 8.
+KPN confirms that the Certificate was not issued in accordance with the CA/B forum requirements or relevant browser policy; - 9.
+KPN or the Issuing CA determines or confirms that any of the information appearing in the Certificate is inaccurate; - KPN or the Issuing CA have the right to issue Certificates under the CA/B forum requirements expires or is revoked or terminated, unless KPN has made arrangements to continue maintaining the CRL Repository; - 11.
+Revocation is required by the DigiCert CP and/or this CPS; or - 12.
+KPN or the Issuing CA confirms a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key, or if there is clear evidence that the specific method used to generate the Private Key was flawed.

-The RA may revoke any Certificate in its sole discretion, including if The RA believes that:
+KPN or the Issuing CA may revoke any Certificate in its sole discretion, including if KPN or the Issuing CA believes that: